TheQooseGoose/TheQooseGoose/README.md

 - <img width="454" height="368" alt="image" src="https://github.com/user-attachments/assets/d7fde572-d245-4f48-922b-1e2795571d0c" />
 - The randomly generated seed is used to create an "RNGMaster," which is used to replicate the results of a "Random" node, since, when run independently on a device, a host, and a client will get different results.
 That number is then used to determine the random number (between 4 and 8) of objectives that will spawn in the level.
 Then, a loop will run for that 'random number' amount of times until all objectives have spawned in the level.
 - <img width="947" height="407" alt="image" src="https://github.com/user-attachments/assets/375d2c47-9d8f-4810-83f1-71e90909431f" />
-- Using the coordinates of two opposite corners of the level boundaries, using two "Random" nodes, generate a random coordinate.
+- Using the coordinates of two opposite corners of the level boundaries using two "Random" nodes, generate a random coordinate.
   - Note: The coordinates are currently hard-defined since I only have one level.
 If I ever get more levels or new boundaries to experiment with, I am aware that I will need to be more creative.
 - <img width="716" height="303" alt="image" src="https://github.com/user-attachments/assets/45a39f55-b9a1-48c9-8ef3-76f5c64cadcc" />
 - Using the random coordinate, a line trace is conducted to determine the elevation of the terrain.
 This way, a mission objective is spawned ON the landscape, and not floating in the air, or worse yet, totally inaccessible underground.
 To settle the spawned mesh into the terrain a little, it is moved down by 15.0cm.